GoogleCloudPlatform/community/tutorials/infra-automation-kcc-config-sync-gatekeeper/index.md

         kubectl apply -f config-management.yaml

 1. Create Google Cloud resources in the corresponding environment to test the configuration.
 For this example, you will create a Cloud Storage Bucket in the dev workspace.
-Create a file with the following content under the `namespaces/kcc-tutorial-dev` directory.
+Create a file with the following content under the `namespaces/cc-tutorial-dev` directory.
 Make sure metadata.name has a globally unique value as it is required by Cloud Storage:

-        # namespaces/kcc-tutorial-dev/storagebucket.yaml
+        # namespaces/cc-tutorial-dev/storagebucket.yaml

         apiVersion: storage.cnrm.cloud.google.com/v1beta1
         kind: StorageBucket
         metadata:
           annotations:
             cnrm.cloud.google.com/force-destroy: "false"
-          name: kcc-tutorial-bucket-dev
+          name: cc-tutorial-bucket-dev
         spec:
           bucketPolicyOnly: true
           lifecycleRule: